KeatingLab/PottsMPNN/README.md

 Both pipelines use a configuration dictionary (or YAML file) to control the model.
 Example configurations can be found in the `inputs/` directory.

+### Model weights

+We provide vanilla and soluble model weights.
+For each, we provide three versions of PottsMPNN: one trained with 0.2 Å of noise and MSAs (which we recommend as the default); one trained with 0.3 Å of noise (which performs the best if you do not want to use a model trained with MSAs); and one trained with 0.2 Å of noise (which provides a direct comparison to the default version of ProteinMPNN).

 ### Sequence Generation Options (`sample_seqs`)